David Thacker: Education

 Thacker was born in Higham Ferrers, Northamptonshire and brought up in nearby Rushden.
-He was educated at Wellingborough Grammar School and University of York where he read English and Related Literature and studied under Philip Brockbank for an MA in Shakespeare.
+He was educated at Wellingborough Grammar School and the University of York, where he read English and Related Literature and studied under Philip Brockbank for an MA in Shakespeare.

 Theatre

 Thacker has directed over 160 productions throughout the UK and internationally and has been artistic director of three theatres (Duke’s Playhouse Lancaster, the Young Vic and Octagon Theatre, Bolton); and Director-in-Residence at the Royal Shakespeare Company.

-He has directed over 160 theatre productions throughout the UK and internationally, including plays by Edward Albee, Alan Ayckbourn, Samuel Beckett, Alan Bennett, Bertolt Brecht, Anton Chekhov, Alan Drury, David Edgar, Athol Fugard, Jean Genet, Trevor Griffiths, David Holman, Henrik Ibsen, Barrie Keeffe, Tom Kempinski, Christopher Marlowe, Arthur Miller, Eugene O’Neill, Joe Orton, Harold Pinter, Stephen Poliakoff, Peter Shaffer, Terence Rattigan, Ron Rose, Willy Russell, William Shakespeare, Les Smith, Tom Stoppard, Oscar Wilde and Tennessee Williams.
+He has directed over 160 theatre productions throughout the UK and internationally, including plays by Edward Albee, Alan Ayckbourn, Samuel Beckett, Alan Bennett, Christopher Marlowe, Arthur Miller, Eugene O'Neill, Joe Orton, Harold Pinter, Stephen Poliakoff, Peter Shaffer, Terence Rattigan, Ron Rose, Willy Russell, William Shakespeare, Les Smith, Tom Stoppard, Oscar Wilde and Tennessee Williams.